Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 Whenever you make a Strength-based D20 Test, you can treat a roll of 7 or lower on the d20 as an 8.

 ###### Iron Grip
-Creatures with the same size as you and smaller has **:d20-dis: Disadvantage**{ .d20 } on the saving throw of escaping your Grapple.
+Creatures with the same size as you and smaller has **:d20-dis: Disadvantage**{.d20} on the saving throw of escaping your Grapple.

 ---